 Step 3: Decide to Build it on your Own or Teach with a Consortium (CCSA, KIIS, Experience Scotland) or Provider (ISA, EF, BSAE)

 Signature Program: Build it on your Own

 The advantage of building it on your own is that you design every aspect of the program, including the length, how close accommodations are to local transport, and the complete itinerary design.
-You may wish to partner with a fellow faculty or professional staff member at MSU who is able to share these duties with you as you both work toward program design.
+You may wish to partner with a fellow faculty or professional staff member at Murray State who is able to share these duties with you as you both work toward program design.
 Here are the questions you and your colleagues need to answer to decide if you're ready to DIY:

 - Do I have contacts or can I develop contacts in order to make bookings abroad for housing, on-site transportation, and all program activities and excursions?

 - Am I good with budgeting, tracking expenditures, and managing finances?